dassencio/double-pendulum/README.md

 Description
 ===========

-A double pendulum simulator (written in Python) which uses the Runge-Kutta (RK) method to solve the set of differential equations from either the [Lagrangian formulation](http://diego.assencio.com/?index=1500c66ae7ab27bb0106467c68feebc6) or from the [Hamiltonian formulation](https://diego.assencio.com/?index=e5ac36fcb129ce95a61f8e8ce0572dbf)
+A double pendulum simulator (written in Python 3) which uses the Runge-Kutta (RK) method to solve the set of differential equations from either the [Lagrangian formulation](http://diego.assencio.com/?index=1500c66ae7ab27bb0106467c68feebc6) or from the [Hamiltonian formulation](https://diego.assencio.com/?index=e5ac36fcb129ce95a61f8e8ce0572dbf)